What Personal Information do we collect?

 NCDA may receive personal information from members or dealer members for the purpose of providing services to them and their customers.
 In these cases, NCDA relies on the members or dealer members to ensure that such personal information is disclosed to NCDA in accordance with applicable privacy legislation.
 Such personal information is used only for the purpose of providing the services in question.

 We have a physical presence in British Columbia and may in the normal course of operations collect personal information through visits from the public, capture of video images on security cameras, telephone inquiries, or employment inquiries.
 This personal data, incidental to normal business administration, is not collected for a business purpose or shared with third parties except under exceptional circumstances as required by law.

 Why do we collect your Personal Information?

-In general, NCDABC collects, uses and discloses personal information about our members, dealer members, their customers, and others in order to provide our dealer members and members with association services to and on behalf of new franchised British Columbian automobile dealers.
+In general, NCDA collects, uses and discloses personal information about our members, dealer members, their customers, and others in order to provide our dealer members and members with association services to and on behalf of new franchised British Columbian automobile dealers.
 More specifically, we collect, use and disclose personal information for the following purposes: